 This web page contains two videos that are embedded straight from YouTube.
 They are essentially the same videos except that one of the embedded video players does not not carry any YouTube-specific branding while the other one does.
 Play the YouTube videos to notice the difference.

 This video player has a YouTube logo in the control bar (bottom right)..

 .. while the player embedded below carries no such logo.

-If you would like to remove the logo from the YouTube player before embedding it on to your website, you need to make a minor change to the default embed code as outlined below.
+If you would like to remove the logo from the YouTube player before embedding it on to your website, all you need to do is make a minor edit to the default embed code that is provided by YouTube.

 The reason why the video “YouTube” logo overlay appears is because the modestbranding option normally, by itself, still shows some branding - in the form of a small “YouTube” text overlay in the upper-right corner of the video, when you hover over it while the video’s paused.
 But since you explicitly asked for showinfo=0, we have no place to show the “YouTube” text overlay.
 So the alternative is to communicate that it’s a YouTube video player via the video overlay.